Free-Web-Movement/igniter/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-## Goal
+## Goals

-This project is an initial and important step to the free web.
-It makes possible people to hide their web activities as much as possible by interacting with proxy servers backed by trojan and finally the free web server.
+This project is a first and important step towards the free web.
+It allows people to hide their web activities as much as possible by interacting with proxy servers supported by trojan servers and finally by free web movement servers.

 ## Name

 The current name Igniter will be replace by `free web proxy` when most of the original source codes are migrated.

-## Recent Plans
+## Current Plans

-1. Separate trojan configuration from global settings
+1. Separation of Trojan configuration from global settings
-2. Enable ordered trojan server list and default server selection.
+2. Enabling the ordered Trojan server list and default server selection.
-3. Enable realtime connection status
+3. Enable real-time connection status
-4. Minimize Running module to enable Android TV/Auto/Watch
+4. Minimize running modules to enable Android TV/Auto/Watch support
-5. Enable Sharing Server with QRCODE and URI
+5. Enable share servers with QRCODE and URI

 ## Get Code